The Wider QB - Beyond the Classroom

 From all of Year 7 developing their responsibility skills and creating new relationships within the Year 7 5Rs residential to Blackwell Court, to Year 8 heading off to Normandy to experience History and French culture, pupils at Queensbridge are challenged to move outside of their comfort zone and develop life skills that they can take out into the world.

-Further up the school, trips to Belgium, Switzerland, The Netherlands, Wales and the Norfolk Broads offer all pupils a chance to take a trip of a lifetime, gain new skill sets, gather memorable experiences and enrich their school life.
+Further up the school, trips to Belgium, Austria, Wales and the Norfolk Broads offer all pupils a chance to take a trip of a lifetime, gain new skill sets, gather memorable experiences and enrich their school life.

 The Queensbridge commitment to enriching our pupils’ lives and going beyond the classroom environment is firmly the vision for QB+.